The Dalton Girls

-The Dalton Girls is a 1957 American Western film directed by Reginald Le Borg and starring Merry Anders, Lisa Davis, Penny Edwards, Sue George and John Russell.
+The Dalton Girls is a 1957 American Western film directed by Reginald LeBorg and starring Merry Anders, Lisa Davis, Penny Edwards, Sue George and John Russell.

 Plot

 Two men on horseback are fleeing a posse.
 Pistol shots are exchanged and the two men are killed.
 The scene shifts to town where the undertaker, Slidell, has posted a fee of twenty-five cents to view the remains of the Dalton brothers.

 A private agency detective, Parsh, approaches Slidell wanting to identify the bodies.
 Slidell insists on the fee.
 As Parsh views the bodies, Slidell taunts the detective that he had been unable to apprehend the Dalton brothers though pursuing them for years.

 Two young women arrive.
 Parsh greets them as Holly and Rose; he expresses his condolences, but he is rebuked by Holly.
 Holly pushes past both men to view the bodies and Parsh leaves.
 Slidell follows Holly and takes the opportunity to physically accost her.
 Holly resists, killing Slidell in the struggle.
 Holly and Rose flee.

 Six years later, in Eastern Colorado, Holly and Rose, along with their sisters, Columbine and Marigold, prepare to rob a stagecoach using subterfuge.
 Two of the sisters ride as passengers on the coach; Columbine is attracted to another passenger, a smooth-talking gambler, "Illinois" Grey.
 During the robbery, Grey insists Columbine take his pocket watch as part of the robbery loot.
 Rose shoots two men who attempt to bring firearms to bear, killing one.

 The four sisters escape to the shack where they live, only to discover that the expected payroll is not in the strongbox they've taken; this leads to a brief confrontation.
 Meanwhile, Marigold meets a young man at the barn.
 He asks her to marry him, but then flees when he learns that the sisters are Daltons.
 Holly and Rose chase him down and leave him tied up while the sisters make their further escape.

 Meanwhile, in town, Grey is not cooperative when asked for a witness statement about the stagecoach robbery, apparently trying to protect the sisters, though there are other witnesses.

 At a campfire, the other sisters listen as Rose sings a song about her gun being more dependable than any man.
 Afterward, they discuss plans for another robbery and Columbine suggests they go to a gold camp, Dry Creek, though she doesn't reveal that she knows this was Illinois Grey's destination.